Don’t Worry about Your Employer Retaliating

 Example: Filing suit to collect promised equity

-The Labor Code supports the collection of promised wages in many ways, including this one.
+The Labor Code supports the collection of promised wages in many ways, including by providing a means to recover your attorneys’ fees for having to sue to collect your promised wages.
 The Labor Code defines the term wages broadly.
 “Wages” includes all compensation promised or owed to an employee for work, including promised severance pay.
 (California Labor Code Section 200.)
 A claim seeking the full value of equity compensation awarded to you, for example, is a wage claim.
 (Schachter v.
 Citigroup, Inc., 47 Cal.
 4th 610, 218 P.3d 262.)

 The Labor Code specifically provides that an employer may not discharge an employee or in any manner discriminate, retaliate, or take any adverse action against any employee because the employee made a written or oral complaint that he or she is owed unpaid wages.
 (California Labor Code Section 98.6.)